-Located on the Southern end of the Gold Coast, Burleigh Heads National Park offers two very popular bushwalking trails for families, casual walkers, weekend warriors and runners who needs to be challenged by a little bit of slope.
+Located on the Southern end of the Gold Coast, Burleigh Heads National Park offers two very popular bush walking trails for families, casual walkers, weekend warriors and runners who need to be challenged by a little bit of slope.

 If you look online, you will be systematically pointed towards the 2 main entry points: the Southern entrance located near the Jellurgal Aboriginal Cultural Centre, next to the Tallebudgeera Creek’s bridge; and the Northern entrance accessible from Goodwin Terrace, near Burleigh’s Surf Life Saving Club.

 Considering these 2 entries have limited parking spots, we prefer using an alternative entrance on Julia Street, parking our car on one of the residential streets adjacent to it.